xieyuheng/inner/persons/peirce/1867-the-logic-notebook.md

 So if a representation merely points out certain things and implies nothing of them.

-But if a representation at once indicates certain objects and inde- pendently implies certain characters, its truth or falsity depends on whether those characters can be predicated of those objects.
+But if a representation at once indicates certain objects and independently implies certain characters, its truth or falsity depends on whether those characters can be predicated of those objects.

 This definition is a bad one -- it contains a diallele -- but it will answer as a preliminary explanation and even sometimes as a test.